Teresa Martínez de Varela

-Teresa Martínez de Varela (also known under the pseudonym, Lisa de Andráfueda, 1 July 1913–16 June 1998) was an Afro-Colombian teacher, writer, and social leader.
+Teresa Martínez de Varela (also known under the pseudonym, Ilsa de Andágueda, 1 July 1913–16 June 1998) was an Afro-Colombian teacher, writer, and social leader.
 She was one of the first black women in Colombia to publish.
 Misunderstood, and often denied the ability to publish her works, the intellectual left many unpublished manuscripts at her death.
 For many years, she was known only as the mother of Jairo Varela, founder of Grupo Niche.
 Rediscovered in 2009, when Úrsula Mena de Lozano published her biography, some of her works were then collected in an anthology published by the Ministry of Culture in 2010.
 She is now regarded as one of the pioneering voices to bring African identity in Colombia into the literary landscape of the country and one of the primary intellectuals of her era.

 Early life

 Teresa de Jesús Martínez Arce was born on 1 July 1913 in Quibdó, capital of the Chocó Department, in western Colombia to Ana Teresa Arce Campaña and Eladio Martínez Vélez.
 Her father was of Afro-Colombian heritage and worked as an engineer on boats along the Atrato River, operated a sawmill and was a musician.
 Her mother was of Spanish descent and encouraged Marínez to read from her father's large library from a young age.
 Not allowed to play with the black children in her neighborhood, she was aware of her differences, as she stood out from her schoolmates because she was mulatto.
 She was a voracious reader, consuming magazines and newspapers from the capital, as well as works by Jorge Luis Borges, Julio Cortázar, Simone de Beauvoir, Victor Hugo, Jean-Paul Sartre and Harriet Beecher Stowe.

 Martínez attended the Presentation School in Quibdó, but was not allowed to continue her education there due to her mixed race.
 She moved to Cartagena to complete her secondary studies at Pius X College (Colegio Pío), gaining a mastery in both English and French.
 She then attended normal school in Cartagena, before returning to Quibdó to begin researching the differences in slavery on Colombia's Atlantic and Pacific Coasts.
 Martínez married the merchant Pedro Varela Restrepo and the couple would have six children: Eladio Enrique, Pedro Francisco, Jairo de Fátima, Martha, Norma Gloria and Martha Lucía.